Hermann Göring: Nazi potentate

 Although Joachim von Ribbentrop had been named Foreign Minister in February 1938, Göring continued to involve himself in foreign affairs.
 That July, he contacted the British government with the idea that he should make an official visit to discuss Germany's intentions for Czechoslovakia.
-Neville Chamberlain was in favour of a meeting, and there was talk of a pact being signed between Britain and Germany.
+Neville Chamberlain was in favour of a meeting and there was talk of a pact being signed between Britain and Germany.
 In February 1938, Göring visited Warsaw to quell rumours about the upcoming invasion of Poland.
 He had conversations with the Hungarian government that summer as well, discussing their potential role in an invasion of Czechoslovakia.
 At the Nuremberg Rally that September, Göring and other speakers denounced the Czechs as an inferior race that must be conquered.
 Chamberlain and Hitler had a series of meetings that led to the signing of the Munich Agreement (29 September 1938), which turned over control of the Sudetenland to Germany.
 In March 1939, Göring threatened Czechoslovak president Emil Hácha with the bombing of Prague.
 Hácha then agreed to sign a communique accepting the German occupation of the remainder of Bohemia and Moravia.

 Although many in the party disliked him, before the war Göring enjoyed widespread personal popularity among the German public because of his perceived sociability, colour and humour.
 As the Nazi leader most responsible for economic matters, he presented himself as a champion of national interests over allegedly corrupt big business and the old German elite.
 The Nazi press was on Göring's side.
 Other leaders, such as Hess and Ribbentrop, were envious of his popularity.
 In Britain and the United States, some viewed Göring as more acceptable than the other Nazis and as a possible mediator between the western democracies and Hitler.

 World War II

 Success on all fronts

 Göring and other senior officers were concerned that Germany was not yet ready for war, but Hitler insisted on pushing ahead as soon as possible.
-On 30 August 1939, immediately prior to the outbreak of the Second World War, Hitler appointed Göring as the chairman of a new six-person Council of Ministers for Defense of the Reich which was set up to operate as a war cabinet.
+On 30 August 1939, immediately prior to the outbreak of the Second World War, Hitler appointed Göring as the chairman of a new six-person Council of Ministers for the Defense of the Reich which was set up to operate as a war cabinet.
 The invasion of Poland, the opening action of World War II, began at dawn on 1 September 1939.
 Later in the day, speaking to the Reichstag, Hitler designated Göring as his successor as Führer of all Germany, "If anything should befall me", with Hess as the second alternate.
-Big German victories followed one after the other in quick succession.
+Major German victories followed one after the other in quick succession.
 With the help of the Luftwaffe, the Polish Air Force was defeated within a week.
 The Fallschirmjäger seized vital airfields in Norway (Operation Weserübung) and captured Fort Eben-Emael in Belgium on 10 May 1940, the first day of the Battle of France.
 Göring's Luftwaffe played critical roles in the Battles of the Netherlands, of Belgium and of France in May 1940.